Meaningful partnerships to build human potential.

 The CMU-Q campus offers four undergraduate programs in biological science, business administration, computer science and information systems.
 We connect and collaborate with partners in government and industry to bring our expertise to the Qatar community; in return, our partners provide real-world experience, in-depth knowledge and learning and research opportunities.

 - scientific research and strategic studies

 - lectures and panels

 Our partnerships make the most of each organization’s strengths to support CMU-Q’s goals of teaching, research, and public service.

-In 2018, Carnegie Mellon University and Hamad Bin Jassim Charitable Foundation came together to create the Hamad bin Jassim Center for K-12 Computer Science Education.
-The center aims to help Qatar’s students learn the fundamentals of Computer Science.
+In 2018, Carnegie Mellon University and Jassim and Hamad Bin Jassim Charitable Foundation came together to create the Hamad bin Jassim Center for K-12 Computer Science Education.
+The center aims to help Qatar’s students learn the fundamentals of computer science.